 Colorado provides several types of cash assistance benefits.
-The primary program is Colorado Works, also known as TANF.
-Other types of cash assistance are part of Adult Financial Programs, including Aid to the Needy Disabled, Old Age Pension, Burial Assistance, and Home Care and Personal Need Allowance.
+The program for families with children is Colorado Works, also known as TANF.
+Other types of cash assistance are part of Adult Financial Programs, including Aid to the Needy Disabled, Old Age Pension, Burial Assistance, and Home Care Allowance.

 In Colorado, the Temporary Assistance for Needy Families (TANF) program is known as Colorado Works.
 It is a cash assistance program that helps eligible families with very low incomes become self-sufficient by encouraging job preparation, work and family stabilization.
 Eligible applicants receive monthly cash assistance payments, help with emergency household expenses, and/or services such as counseling, training and employment assistance.
 The Colorado Works program operates in all 64 counties and is delivered locally through each county's department of human or social services.